runag/runag/README.md

 You are now looking at the repository which mostly contains a standard library.
 For the examples of what could be accomplished with the library please check "rùnagfiles", that resides in other repositories:

 * [💚 Rùnagfile to configure a workstation](https://github.com/runag/workstation-runagfile).
-It creates a computer that I could be used for daily pursuits without much of an additional configuration and setup.
+It creates a computer that could be used for daily pursuits without much of an additional configuration and setup.
 It installs and configures software, identities and keys, configures a scheduled backup.

 ## One-liner to deploy rùnag an a new machine